UNFOLD® is a celebration of movement

 Deep into it.

-Unfold and the Alexander Technique
+UNFOLD® and the Alexander Technique

-Fundamental to Unfold are the philosophy and practice of the Alexander Technique, along with Valentina Bordenave's extensive experience as a dancer, improviser and movement teacher.
+Fundamental to UNFOLD are the philosophy and practice of the Alexander Technique, along with Valentina Bordenave's extensive experience as a dancer, improviser and movement teacher.
 The Alexander Technique was developed in the early 20th century by F.M.
 Alexander, who called the way we engage ourselves in all everyday life activities "the use of the self".
 He developed his technique from the fundamental belief that a person's functioning can be improved through better use of the full organism, where all physical and mental processes are inseparably connected.
 The way we use our body determines how we perform every task in life.
 Playing an instrument, running, dancing and singing are obvious examples, but digestion and breathing and even intellectual work are equally affected.
-Along with the Alexander Technique, Unfold incorporates dance as a tool and a poetic force.
+Along with the Alexander Technique, UNFOLD incorporates dance as a tool and a poetic force.
 It is a joyful way to investigate Alexander’s "new use of the self" and put it into practice.

 The body as a whole